 This meant serving my customers with an “old fashioned candy store”-type of personal service.
-Instead of producing expensive advertising campaigns with models that drive up cost and effect the selling price, I took the cheaper, more effective route of marketing the product, which only cost my time.
+Instead of producing expensive advertising campaigns with models that drive up cost and affect the selling price, I took the cheaper, more effective route of marketing the product, which only cost my time.

 Inspired by President Obama's call to bring more business back to the USA, in the Spring of 2013 I launched the Hope Street jeans, the brands first Made in USA jeans.
-The Hope Street Jeans were so successful with a retail price only slightly higher then China made jeans and far less then other quality made in USA jeans, I decided to make all my clothing in the USA shortly after.
+The Hope Street Jeans were so successful with a retail price only slightly higher than the China made jeans and far less then other quality made in the USA jeans, I decided to make all my clothing in the USA shortly after.